 Even seasoned skiers benefit from a ski lesson here and there.
 Taking a ski or snowboard lesson to learn the proper techniques before heading out on your own makes skiing a better experience for kids and adults.

-There are generally 3 options for lessons, fitting different budgets and goals.
+There are generally three options for lessons, fitting different budgets and goals.

 We added discounted lift tickets to our half-day lesson.
 We spent the afternoon practicing the skills we learned in the morning.

 It might seem a little ahead of the game to plan this in advance, but the day will go more smoothly if you do.
-Personal items, like sunscreen, water, and tissues, need a place to go while you ski or need to be carried with you.
+Personal items need a place to go while you ski or need to be carried with you.

-- You can keep everything with you on the slopes by wearing a backpack.
+- Ski with a small backpack if you have too much to store in your pockets.
 This can get a little annoying on the lifts but is otherwise an easy option.
 Choosing a backpack that holds a water reservoir makes it really easy to stay hydrated.

 - Keep personal items in your car.
 Lunchtime picnics in the parking lot are actually kind of fun.
 This is easier when you’re able to park reasonably close to the lifts.